osuAkatsuki/bancho.py/README.md

 [![Discord](https://discordapp.com/api/guilds/748687781605408908/widget.png?style=shield)](https://discord.gg/ShEQgUx)

-DISCLAIMER: gulag is an unfinished project; there is still a ways to go. i work on this mostly for fun in my spare time; if you're planning on using this for your live server, that's great, but remember i'm not working for you lol. development will continue at whatever pace depending on how much time & effort i wish to allocate.
+DISCLAIMER: gulag is still in a beta stage - the server is certainly getting quite stable & useable now, but don't let it fool you too much.. there are still large portions of the underlying systems that have yet to be implemented completely correctly.

-gulag is my implementation of an osu! server's backend (bancho protocol, avatars & /web/* endpoints, and a dev rest api). it's designed with the experienced developer in mind; whether you're a current server owner or an experienced developer coming into the community, programming gulag should be about the ideas rather than the code, and the codebase should reflect that. try it out for yourself and see what you think!
+gulag is my implementation of an osu! server's backend (bancho protocol, /web endpoints, avatars/assets, and a devevloper rest api). it's designed for relatively experienced devs looking for an osu! server with more bells and whistles than many other implementations.

-note that in it's current stage, gulag is not nescessarily user-friendly; please remember that this is not my primary goal with the project - making the 'best' server does not nescessarily mean making the most user friendly one :PP. perhaps eventually the focus will shift, but not in the near future.
+note that in it's current stage, gulag is not nescessarily user-friendly.. dev-friendly is much better wording; please remember that this is not one of my current goals with the project. perhaps eventually the focus will shift, but not in the foreseeable future. making small prs to try to fix this is also not a great idea, i'm not in the business of trying to make people think it's made to be user-friendly when it's not really lol. the time may come eventually.

-please don't feel like you need to contribute. this is mostly a one man project and this is the way i like it; bugs and small improvements are welcome but the chances of you coming into the community and being able to write a whole system better than i could (with my >10k lines of exp and years of osu! server development) is unlikely.. if you're making large scale changes, do it for learning rather than clout, and the long term game will treat you nicely :)
+please don't feel like you need to contribute. this is mostly a one man project and this is the way i like it; gulag is my baby and i can probably tell you about any portion of code off the top of my head. bugfixes and small improvements are welcome, but i think with the average osu developer age being quite low, there will be lots more newer devs than older devs :P (i myself am still quite new in the grand scheme). if you're making large scale changes, do it for learning rather than clout, and i promise the long-term game will this kind of behaviour nicely :)

 there is currently no official frontend project for gulag, but members of the community have made significant headway with [gulag-web](https://github.com/Yo-ru/gulag-web).